josepootargaez/backend-project-node/README.md

 # backend-project-node
-   This project has a crud of list users
+   This project has a crud of list users with database and store procedure PSQL

 ## Technical specifications of the environment